 Golden sands and crystal clear waters........

-The beaches of Ayia Napa are among the best in the Mediterranean.
+The beaches of Ayia Napa are among the best in the Med!

 Most of the beaches in this area have lifeguards available during daylight hours from April until October.
 All have noticeboards at the beach advising of availability of lifeguards, warning flag systems and locations of other facilities such as toilets and showers.

-Many also have tourist facilites such as snack bars and watersports.
+Many also have tourist facilities such as snack bars and watersports.

 View our Ayia Napa Beaches picture Gallery